YanJiaHuan/Toynetwork/README.md

 According to their own sayings: if your task is similar to this pretrained tasks, can keep the prefix, and they also declaimed that whether keep or not won't affect the model's performance.
 But if you ever seen the Picard's codes, you will find they remove all the prefix (None), and that makes their own model can converge faster on text2sql task.

+## Swin Transformer vs Transformer
+[Swin Transformer](https://openaccess.thecvf.com/content/ICCV2021/html/Liu_Swin_Transformer_Hierarchical_Vision_Transformer_Using_Shifted_Windows_ICCV_2021_paper) is proposed to really make transformer more adaptive to image input, compare with [Vit](https://arxiv.org/abs/2010.11929), it is described as CNN formated Transformer, can handle downstream tasks like clssfication, segmantation, tracking and so on.